Faith Stowers Says Jax Taylor Should Be Fired From ‘Vanderpump Rules’: ‘He’s Said Very, Very Mean Things’

 Faith Stowers thinks Jax Taylor should be fired from Vanderpump Rules because he has said “terrible” things to her and other cast members on the Bravo reality show.

-Days after the network announced the bombshell firing of major cast members Stassi Schroeder, Kristen Doute, Max Boyens and Brett Caprioni, Stowers said Vanderpump Rules veteran Jax should be next.
+Days after the network announced the bombshell firing of major cast members Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni, Stowers said Vanderpump Rules veteran Jax should be next.

 Faith, who recently detailed past racist actions against her when she was the only black cast member on Vanderpump Rules, said that Jax had “probably had more terrible things to say” than Stassi and Kristen did.